EXCLUSIVE-Samsung in talks to settle EU antitrust case -sources

 By Foo Yun Chee

-BRUSSELS, June 25 Samsung Electronics (005930.KS) is in early talks with the EU regulator to settle charges that its use of injunctions against arch rival Apple breached antitrust rules, two people familiar with the matter said on Tuesday.
+BRUSSELS, June 25 Samsung Electronics (005930.KS) is in preliminary talks with the EU regulator to settle charges it abused its market position by barring arch rival Apple from using an essential mobile phone patent, two people familiar with the matter said on Tuesday.

-Samsung and Apple (AAPL.O), the world's top two smartphone makers by volume and sales, are embroiled in patent disputes in at least 10 countries as they vie to dominate the lucrative and fast-growing mobile market and win customers with their latest gadgets.
+Samsung and Apple (AAPL.O), the world's top two smartphone makers by volume and sales, are locked in patent disputes in at least 10 countries as they vie to dominate the lucrative and fast-growing mobile market and win over customers with their latest gadgets.

-The talks came after the European Commission, which acts as EU competition regulator, told Samsung in December that it was acting unfairly by seeking court injunctions against Apple over the use of its patents.
+The talks came after the European Commission, which acts as EU competition regulator, told Samsung in December that it was acting unfairly by seeking injunctions against Apple over use of the essential patents.
 [ID:nL5E8NL934]

 "Samsung has been involved in settlement discussions for several months now.
 Samsung wants to settle," said one of the sources, who declined to be identified because of the sensitivity of the matter.